-During your treatment, fat-derived stem cells will be delivered to the area being treated via a catheter, direct injection or by IV infusion or implantation by catheterization.
+During your treatment, fat-derived stem cells will be delivered to the area being treated via direct injection, by IV infusion or catheterization.
 Fascinatingly, once injected, these cell “doctors” secrete proteins and growth factors, and we eventually begin to see them turn on the body’s native ability to repair itself.

 The Cytori Celution® System is used to isolate and prepare stem cells for the treatment of heart failure and other systemic diseases requiring IV infusion.
 In the case of direct orthopedic or chronic wound injections, the European-approved Lipogems® cell processing system is used to help the cells engraft to the damaged tissue or bone, further aiding the healing process.

 The 5 Key Mechanisms of Adult Stem Cells